 Stand on new rock between two continents at a diverging plate margin at Thingvellir in Iceland; visit the volcanic coastline at Reynishverfi and see the effects of erosion along the coast and due to glaciation; visit volcanoes and lava tubes in Costa Rica and Iceland.

 Climate change and atmospheric science

 Visit Solheimajokull to see and measure the retreat of the glacier over the last century; investigate the carbon capture of Iceland’s woodlands.
-In France, study and measure local weather and climate.

 Measure a range of abiotic factors including pH at the hot springs in Hveragerdi, Iceland, to determine the ideal conditions for a variety of different microorganisms.